MATTHEW H. SOMMER

 Polyandry and Wife-Selling in Qing Dynasty China: Survival Strategies and Judicial Interventions, University of California Press, 2015.

-*Chinese translation in process, under contract to Guangxi Normal University Press.
+*Chinese translation in process, under contract to Guangxi Normal University Press

-Sex, Law, and Society in Late Imperial China, Stanford University Press, 2000;
+Sex, Law, and Society in Late Imperial China, Stanford University Press, 2000; paperback, 2002.

-*Chinese translation (traditional characters) 2022, Ainosco Press, Taiwan.
+*Chinese translation (traditional characters) 2022, Ainosco Press, Taiwan

 REFEREED PAPERS AND BOOK CHAPTERS: